b3rkin/object-sensor-sender/README.md

 ### save_packets_to_txt.py
 This script continuously saves the received UDP packets per line in a file called "packets.txt"
 ### rt_sensor_visualiser.py
-This script visualises the 6 incoming sensor values from the Arduino.
+This script visualises the 6 incoming sensor values from the Arduino in real-time.
 ## TO-DO
  - [ ] Add more operating modes and configurations.
    - [ ] Add LED color scheme based on operating mode.